Liz Rosenthal: New Thoughts on VR Distribution

 Justine: Which filmmaker wouldn’t like funding?
 Excellent.
 Can you tell us about… one thing I noticed last year was this spectacular show of women who did very well in the competition?
 Do you have any thoughts on this?

 Liz: Yeah.
 We’re very proud last year that almost 50% of the directors in Venice were women.
 And this is completely different from the main competition sections of film festivals.

 And I think something interesting is there’s a really strong community of women working in virtual reality.
-But in innovation areas, women tend to come in even if people say this is about tech.
+But [12:20 inaudible] innovation areas, women tend to come in even if people say this is about tech.
 And so, there’s a shortage of women in technology.

 On the creative side, it’s really different.
-In the traditional media side, I’ve always seen a lot of women in my company Power to the Pixel when we did competition pictures.
+In the traditional media side, I’ve always seen a lot of women in my [12:37 inaudible] pixel when we did competition pictures.
 It was always a majority of women.
-And I think there’s a lot of established structure, you find that it’s easy for women to move into this area.
+And I think there’s a lot of established structure, you find that it’s easy for women to move into the [12:53 inaudible].
 But there’s a fantastic community of women who are very active and very supportive for each other as well.